 There was a bitterness bubbling away inside of me that I couldn’t seem to get rid of.

-When I shove all that faff to one side and look at everything I’ve got… I have all my limbs, I can still see and hear, an incredible family who support me, friends that would offer one of their kidneys without question, hobbies that make me feel alive, a job that takes me all over the world, skills that will stay with me forever and the ability to do most things I put my mind to.
+When I manage to leave the negativity where it should be and look at everything I’ve got… I’m grateful to have all my limbs, I can still see and hear, an incredible family who support me, friends that would offer one of their kidneys without question, hobbies that make me feel alive, a job that takes me all over the world, skills that will stay with me forever and the ability to do most things I put my mind to.
 It’s definitely not all bad!